nickvourd/Supernova/README.md

 ## Description
 Supernova is an open-source Golang tool that empowers users to securely encrypt their raw shellcodes.
 Additionally, it offers automatic conversion of the encrypted shellcode into formats compatible with various programming languages, including:
 - C
 - C#
 - Rust
 - Nim

-Special thanks to my brother [S1ckB0y1337](https://twitter.com/S1ckB0y1337), who provided invaluable assistance during the beta testing phase of the tool.
+Special thanks to my brother [@S1ckB0y1337](https://twitter.com/S1ckB0y1337), who provided invaluable assistance during the beta testing phase of the tool.<br />
+Supernova was created with :heart: by [@nickvourd](https://twitter.com/nickvourd) and [@IAMCOMPROMISED](https://twitter.com/IAMCOMPROMISED).

 ## Available Ciphers